mesosphere/dcos-docs-site/pages/ksphere/kommander/1.1.0-beta/operations/access-control/index.md

 ### Roles

-Cluster roles and project roles are named collections of rules defining which verbs can be applied to which resources.
-The Kommander types of these resources specifically apply to resources on the management cluster.
-The non-Kommander types apply to target clusters within their scope: at the global level, this is all target clusters in all workspaces, at the workspace level this is all target clusters in the workspace, at the project level this is all target clusters that have been added to the project.
+ClusterRoles are named collections of rules defining which verbs can be applied to which resources.
+- Kommander Roles apply specifically to resources on the management cluster.
+- Cluster Roles apply to target clusters within their scope: at the global level, this is all target clusters in all workspaces, at the workspace level this is all target clusters in the workspace, at the project level this is all target clusters that have been added to the project.

 ![Cluster Roles](/ksphere/kommander/1.1.0-beta/img/access-control-cluster-roles.png)

 ### Special Limitation for Workspace > Project Role Inheritance

 When granting users access to a workspace it is currently necessary to manually grant access to the projects within it.
 Each project is created with a set of admin/edit/view roles so it may be most convenient to add an additional RoleBinding to each group or user of the workspace for one of these project roles.
 Usually these are prefixed `kommander-project-(admin/edit/view)`.
 Here is an example RoleBinding that grants the Kommander Project Admin role for the project namespace to the engineering group:

 ```yaml
 apiVersion: rbac.authorization.k8s.io/v1